 The decision on how your project is going to run is critical but you don’t have to go it alone.
 Very few people have the skills and experience to manage a major building project without help from others.
 It makes sense to surround yourselves with experts and create the best team so that you do get it right!

-Fundamentally, ‘someone’ has to co-ordinate, monitor and control the time, cost, quality and risk of any project – here’s a glimpse of what’s involved, to help determine who that ‘someone’ might best be for your project…
+Fundamentally, someone has to co-ordinate, monitor and control the time, cost, quality and risk of the building project.
+This role is the Construction Manager.
+Here’s a glimpse of what’s involved, to help you determine who might best be to carry out Construction Management services for your building project…

 One of the most important elements of the planning and control process is preparing a realistic and detailed programme, and to then monitor and adjust it as the project progresses.
-Allowing sufficient time for the various tasks; including supplier, sub-contractor and contractual deadlines and building in contingencies, is all part of managing a project.
+Allowing sufficient time for the various tasks; including supplier, sub-contractor and contractual deadlines and building in contingencies, is all part of the Construction Management of a trade by trade project.

-The quality of your build is determined by a variety of actions.
+The quality of your build is determined by a variety of elements.

 Most fundamental is the design.
 Reviewing and checking the design documentation is a key area to ensure that the detail is sufficient, consistent, accurate and clear to understand and follow by all onsite.
 The plans are the ‘hymn sheet’ all the trades will use.
 If any anomalies or errors get through, then the risk of mistakes being made is high (with resultant conflict and cost).

 Once onsite, regular, detailed inspections need to be made to check that the works are being completed correctly against drawings and specifications.
-Technical queries need to be answered promptly and any construction problems need to be solved.
-Part of this check will also be assessing the level of quality of each trades work and ensuring that the finish is good.
+Technical queries need to be answered promptly, and any construction problems need to be solved.
+Part of this check will also be assessing the level of quality of each trades work and ensuring that the finish is good enough.
 Work of a poor standard will need to be challenged and resolved.